Air Quality Rankings for Iowa (2026)

 Frequently Asked Questions

-Cerro Gordo, Iowa has the best air quality in Iowa with a 5-year average AQI of 18 and a grade of B.
+Cerro Gordo, Iowa has the best air quality in Iowa with a 5-year average AQI of 18 and a Grade B (75/100).
+Its dominant pollutant is Coarse Particulate Matter (PM10) and the long-run trend is worsening.

-Iowa has 16 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Iowa has 16 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.